England

 For current students

-If you are currently a student, don’t forget to reapply for student finance for each year of your course.
-Applications for continuing full-time undergraduate students are now open and you should re-apply by 21 June 2024.
+If you are a current student, don’t forget to reapply for student finance for each year of your course.

 If you have applied for student finance, see guidance from the Student Loans Company on how to check the status of your application.